Is Singapore safe for LGBTQ+ foreigners? A comprehensive guide| Updated on

 Dependent’s Passes are meant for the legally married spouses and unmarried children under 21 (including legally adopted children) of Employment and S Pass holders.

-However, legally married gay couples will likely not be recognised, so Dependent’s Pass applications for same-sex spouses will likely be rejected.
+However, the Ministry of Manpower has clarified in October 2022 that they have never issued any Dependent’s Pass to same-sex spouses or partners of work pass holders.
+That is likely due to the fact that gay marriages or unions are not recognised here.
 This means that your spouse will need to enter Singapore according to their own merits (e.g. by also seeking employment here).

 As mentioned above, whether you’ll be able to get your child into Singapore as a dependent depends on whether the state recognises you as their legal parent.
 If you are the gestation mother of your child, your odds might be higher.
 In any case, we strongly recommend seeking professional legal advice from practicing lawyers to help you with this complex matter.